mr-ma/sip-eval/README.md

 Performance overheads
 ---------------------------------------
-To measure the overhead of the protection, all you need to run is ``run-all.sh`` (in the root of the repository).
+To measure the overhead of the protection, all you need to run is ``sh run-all.sh`` (in the root of the repository, i.e. eval directory in the container).
 This script transforms all the programs that are placed in the `protection_dataset` directory.
 It undertakes a set of steps seqeuentially:
 - optimize bcs (`coverage-improver.sh`)